 “This new entity seen in children is a severe post-infectious manifestation of the virus,” says Marietta Vázquez, MD, a Yale Medicine pediatric infectious disease specialist.
 “It calls for us to be vigilant to its presentation without panic, as it remains rare.”

 What is MIS-C?

-MIS-C is a serious though rare condition in children in which the body’s own immune system overreacts to a stimulus, resulting in inflammation of multiple organ systems throughout the body.
-It can affect the heart, blood vessels, gastrointestinal organs, lungs and other respiratory organs, kidneys, skin, eyes, and nervous system, and it can lead to impaired organ function and even organ failure.
+MIS-C is a serious though rare condition in children in which the body’s own immune system overreacts to a SARS-CoV-2 infection, resulting in inflammation of multiple organ systems throughout the body.
+It can affect the heart, blood vessels, gastrointestinal organs, lungs and other respiratory organs, kidneys, skin, eyes, and nervous system, and it can lead to shock, impaired organ function, and even organ failure.
 In most cases, though, children experience inflammation in only a few of these organs.

 MIS-C shows similarities to other known inflammatory disorders, including Kawasaki disease and toxic shock syndrome.

 - Kawasaki disease is an inflammatory syndrome of unknown cause that mostly affects children, and is characterized by vasculitis, or inflammation of the blood vessels.
 It can cause fever, rash, red eyes, swollen hands and feet, swollen lymph nodes in the neck, and dry and red lips and tongue.